AviralJ58/pdfMerge/README.md

  2) Merge selective files by choosing from a list of files available in the directory in specified order.

 The user can choose to compress the final PDF file.
 However, this requires an active internet connection.

->⚠️ **Known Error:** Compression doesn't work in .exe file but it works in .py file.